0xfffffffffffffffff/Lightweight-TLS-Beacon/README.md

 # Lightweight-TLS-Beacon
 C based beacon that makes use of TLS.
 Should be simple enough to throw into... most places.

+TODO: Show all output
+      Formatting
+      Scheduling in
+      Option to hard code IP/Port into build process Maybe do some obfuscation

 Usage: